zrfcms/SPaMD/README.md

 Scalable Parallel Molecular Dynamics Studio

-Updated in Ver.1.3: Add several high-throughput implementations for Simulation module, e.g. AELAS, ADAIS, ASURF, AEDOS, ABAND; Add the analyses modules for VASP results, e.g. VASPDV for density of state (DOS) and band structure, VASPVV for charge density difference and electron localization function; fix the bugs for modelling, Simulation and visulization modules.
+Updated in Ver.1.3: Add several high-throughput implementations for Simulation module, e.g. AELAS, ADAIS, ASURF, AEDOS, ABAND, APHON; Add the analysis modules for VASP results, e.g. VASPDV for density of state (DOS) and band structure, VASPVV for charge density difference (CDD) and electron localization function (ELF); fix the bugs for modelling, Simulation and visualization modules.

 Updated in Ver.1.2: Add Surfkit for Modelling module; Add support for GUI to VASP for automatically including more functionals by other developer or users; fix the bugs for Simulation and visualization module.